Aldershot: In popular culture

 The barracks scenes in the 1968 film The Charge of the Light Brigade, starring David Hemmings and Trevor Howard, were filmed at the old West Cavalry Barracks (now largely demolished).
 The gates of the South Cavalry Barracks stood in as the prison gates for the 1960 film Two-Way Stretch starring Peter Sellers, Wilfrid Hyde-White and Lionel Jeffries.
 Breakout (1959 film) used the East Cavalry Barracks.

 The area was used for location filming of the 1970 Doctor Who episode "The Ambassadors of Death".

 Due to its architecture, Bruneval Barracks in Montgomery Lines was chosen as the location for snowy scenes in Kazan, Russia, at the end of the 2009 James Bond film Quantum of Solace.
 Parts of Aldershot's military training area were also used for the opening sequence in the 2002 James Bond film Die Another Day.

 The Montgomery Lines were again used for Brad Pitt's film World War Z based on the novel by Max Brooks.

-The HBO series House of the Dragon filmed a number of scenes for the third episode on the Ceaser's Camp military training ground on the border of Farnham and Aldershot.
+The HBO series House of the Dragon filmed a number of scenes for the third episode on the Caesar's Camp military training ground on the border of Farnham and Aldershot.